JunoLab/JunoDocs.jl/docs/src/devdocs/contributor_guide.md

 ### Help & Bug Reporting

 This project is composed of many sub-projects, and it can be hard to know the appropriate place to file issues.
-For that reason we prefer that non-developers report issues on the [Juno discussion forum](https://discourse.julialang.org/) under the "issue" category or or [at the Juno.jl Github repository](https://github.com/JunoLab/Juno.jl/issues).
+For that reason, we prefer that non-developers report issues on the [Juno discussion forum](https://discourse.julialang.org/) under the "issue" category or [at the Juno.jl Github repository](https://github.com/JunoLab/Juno.jl/issues).
 If you know which package the issue is appropriate in, then please open an issue there.
 Bug reports can be some of the most helpful contributions!